 Qualifications and Skills Needed by Remote Employees

-Some of the best in-person workers for a particular spot in your small business may not actually be amazing remote workers if they are lacking certain technological skills or do not have the personal characteristics needed to stay motivated when away from the team.
+Some of the best in-person workers for a particular spot in your small business may not be outstanding remote workers if they lack specific technological skills or do not have the personal characteristics needed to stay motivated when away from the team.
 These individuals must be self-starters who are creative and able to stay on task.
 In addition, they must also be excellent communicators as all members of the team will need to share progress regularly via telephone, email, or video conferences.

-Of course, if one of your candidates has prior remote work experience, this is a great sign that he or she could be successful on your team.
+Of course, if one of your candidates has prior remote work experience, this is an excellent sign that they could be successful on your team.
 However, do not cross candidates off your list if they have no remote work experience.
-Instead, look for these character traits that point to strong possibilities of success.
+Instead, look for these character traits that point to solid possibilities of success.

 - Personally motivated